tf-cheung/PFS/README.md

-# PFS (Partitioned File System)
+# PFS (Portable File System)

-This project implements a Partitioned File System (PFS) that allows efficient storage and retrieval of data using a block-based architecture.
+This project implements a Portable File System (PFS) that allows efficient storage and retrieval of data using a block-based architecture.
 The PFS supports various operations such as creating files, writing data to files, reading data from files, deleting files, and managing metadata.

 ## Features